Ute Tray Dimensions Australia 2026: Every Ute Measured

 - V2L bonus.
 6kW vehicle-to-load output turns the tray into mobile jobsite power for tools and chargers.

-The GWM Cannon Alpha PHEV (due 2026 H2), Ford Ranger PHEV (late 2026) and KGM Musso EV will all face the same payload trade-off.
+The GWM Cannon Alpha PHEV is now on sale and shows both sides of the trade-off: it is the first plug-in ute to hold the full 3,500kg braked tow rating (where the Shark 6 drops to 2,500kg), but its payload falls to 685kg.
+The Ford Ranger PHEV and the fully-electric KGM Musso EV (tow limited to 1,800kg) face the same weight maths.
 For pure work utility, current diesel mid-sizes still win.
 For commute-and-jobsite hybrid use cases (drive home on battery, run tools on V2L), the PHEV utes are increasingly competitive.

 Payload: The Spec Most Tradies Miss